yashraj-96/Object-Detection-using-Yolov3-FCNN-/README.md

 # Running a custom GPU environment

 In Computer Vision , computational requirements are high.
 If Yolov3 is said to be computing faster , that definitely requires a high processing hardware to function at its best.
 There are two (.yml) files above that correspond to GPU and CPU respectively.
-These files are used to create a environment in Anaconda , wherein , we have a seperate environment dedicated to GPU , that is the detection will carry out on GPU processing , whereas , if a system doesn't have it, it can run in CPU environment.
+These files are used to create a dedicated environment , wherein , we have a seperate environment dedicated to GPU , that is the detection will carry out on GPU processing , whereas , if a system doesn't have it, it can run in an CPU environment.

 These environments can be activated in Anaconda prompt.